turingschool/career-development-curriculum-site/module_four/negotiations.md

 * Hiring managers love to use language that make it seem like you have already accepted the role
   * Thank them for the offer and let them know when you will get back to them

-**Bottom Line: Negotiating is Always Important.** It’s important for you to advocate for yourself because there's no guarantee that anyone else will**
+**Bottom Line: Negotiating is Always Important.** It’s important for you to advocate for yourself because there's no guarantee that anyone else will.

 ### Alumni Examples
 Here are a few examples of how alumni have approached the negotiations conversation.
 Remember, you can reach out to the Career Development team for coaching when it comes to negotiating an offer.